 - Viking Compass Back Tattoos

 Viking Compass Tattoo Designs

-Viking compass tattoos are very versatile, showcasing some of the most particular and unique designs.
+Viking compass tattoos are very versatile, showcasing some of the most particular and unique Norse tattoo designs.

-They may often be paired with animals such as wolves, ravens or horses, paying homage to Viking Gods and Goddesses, or other elements associated with their culture, such as weapons.
+They may often be paired with animals such as wolves, ravens, or horses, paying homage to Viking Gods and Goddesses, or other elements associated with their culture.

-While grey and black may seem to be a common choice for this tattoo design, many have incorporated bold red elements, depicting blood, battle or power, depending on the intention of the tattoo.
+While black and grey may seem to be a common choice for this tattoo design, many have incorporated bold colorful tattoo motifs, depending on the intention of the tattoo.

-Considering its size and versatility, the Viking Compass Tattoo is an excellent choice for someone willing to commit to a bold and daring tattoo.
+Considering its size and versatility, the Viking compass tattoo is an excellent choice for someone willing to have a bold and daring tattoo.

 Each design is open to interpretation, and you can play around with various protective runes or symbols, depending on what the compass is intended to mean to you.